-I’m sure if you have Facebook or Pinterest, you’ve seen this recipe (or some version of) floating around.
-I’ve had a ton of people send the link (or recipe) to me and ask “Does this really work!?” or “Have you tried this???”
+I am sure if you have Facebook or Pinterest, you have seen this recipe (or some version of) floating around.
+I have had a ton of people send the link (or recipe) to me and ask “Does this really work!?” or “Have you tried this???”
 To answer everyone’s questions – yes and yes.
-Yes, I’ve tried them, and yes it works…and they are so quick, easy and delicious, you won’t believe it!
+Yes, I have tried them, and yes it works…and they are so quick, easy and delicious, you will not believe it!

 I have tried this “recipe” with a variety of potatoes (different sizes, colors, etc.) and it really works on ALL types.
 All you have to do is adjust the baking time.

 You can top these with anything once out of the oven!
 Sour cream, butter, chives, bacon, parm cheese, garlic… Experiment and have fun with this!